RiledUpCrow/Flier/docs/Action.md

 **`targetCompass`**

 This action points player's compass at the closest target of specified type.
-It's best to run this Action repeatedly, since targets (players) are moving.
+It's best to run this action repeatedly, since targets (players) are moving.

 ```
 target_action: